Please choose a subject below to learn more about learning at Repton Prep

 Although we feel that it is important for the children to learn through formal and structured art lessons they also have plenty of time to work on their own ideas.
 Above all, our aim is for the children to enjoy their artistic pursuits.

-The Drama Department at Repton Prep offers all pupils the opportunity to express their creative and imaginative ideas both physically and verbally.
-Our fantastic theatre is buzzing with creative energy on a daily basis providing an exciting environment in which pupils develop their communication skills and explore the many aspects of Drama.
+The Drama department at Repton Prep offers all pupils the opportunity to express their creative and imaginative ideas both physically and verbally.
+Our fantastic theatre provides an exciting environment in which pupils can develop their creativity, communication, and confidence.

-As pupils move thorough the school their basic acting skills and knowledge of dramatic techniques are built on while participating in a wide variety of activities and tasks in their lessons.
-Children work from given scripts as well as developing their own.
-They are given the opportunity to present these to their parents and guardians in the year group drama evenings.
-The children learn not only to develop characters and scenarios but they are also encouraged to consider appropriate lighting, sound effects, costume, props and set design.
-We are lucky to be able to give our pupils who are interested in the technical aspects of theatre the opportunity to enter our lighting and sound gallery and, once trained, operate the equipment themselves.
+As pupils move through to Upper Prep their basic acting skills and knowledge of drama techniques are widened, exploring performance styles such as Commedia Dell’Arte, Melodrama and Physical Theatre.
+Pupils will have the opportunity to both imaginatively devise their own drama and work from a range of scripts, choosing either a performative or directorial role.
+Pupils are also encouraged to consider appropriate lighting, sound, costume and set design, utilising the vast resources the theatre has to offer.
+We are privileged to be able to provide our pupils who are interested in the technical aspects of theatre with the opportunity to enter our lighting and sound gallery and, once trained, operate the equipment themselves.

-When pupils reach Year 8, those who show significant ability in Drama may be offered the opportunity to work towards a scholarship entrance to their senior school.
+When pupils reach Year 8, those who show significant ability in Drama may be offered the opportunity to work towards a Scholarship entrance to their chosen senior school.
 These pupils are offered additional teaching to help prepare for these assessments.

-Many productions take place through out the school year including Christmas shows and summer concerts from the Pre Prep and Lower School pupils, year group presentation evenings from the Upper School children as well as one major production for which pupils audition for acting and technical roles.
-The Drama department works closely with the Music department to bring both arts together culminating in fantastic productions all year round.
+Many productions take place throughout the School year including Christmas shows and summer concerts from Lower School pupils, year group presentation evenings from the Upper School pupils as well as one major production for which pupils audition for acting and technical roles.
+The Drama department works closely with the Music department to bring both arts together, culminating in fantastic productions all year round.

 All children follow a PE syllabus that offers a breadth of activity whilst focusing on the main sport of the term.
 The focus in the younger years is on technical development and skill acquisition.
 Children are taught the simple skills in the relevant activity and shown how to apply these skills in a match situation.
 They are also given an introduction to various tactics which are fundamental to the playing of games in later years.